Where do bed bugs come from?

 Bed bugs in Liverpool can be a cause of discomfort, pain and irritation.
 These small insects can live on all kinds of furniture but are most commonly found on the mattresses, springs and frames of beds.
 They feed by sucking blood through human skin which can cause irritable bites to the hands, arms, neck or face.
 They are not immediately painful but can result in the feeling of a rash, bump or itchiness.

-Adult; strongly depressed; oval body; reddish brown, length females: 4mm-8mm; males are slightly smaller.
+Adult bed bugs are reddish brown and strongly depressed with an oval body.
+The average female is 4mm-8mm long while males are slightly smaller.
 Bed bugs are normally mahogany red brown but become purple after feeding.
 They only have small wing buds but have well-developed antennae and compound eyes.
 The legs are clawed to allow them to climb rough surfaces.
 Their eggs are slightly curved pearly white and 0.8mm-1.3mm long.
 They are laid in the hidden areas and cemented to the surface.
 Three eggs laid per day and approximately 200 over the life.
 They have an incomplete metamorphosis; they hatch into nymphs after 10-20 days.
 Five moults are normal and one blood feed is needed before each moult.

 - They are attracted to the warmth and carbon dioxide from a human body.